Tips for German Shepherd Dog Training

 - Provide a Daily Outlet for Your Dog’s Energy: German Shepherds have a lot of energy that needs to be worked through.
 The biggest thing you can do to help them behave is to give them a productive outlet for their energy.
 This can include walks, slow bike rides, and other adventures.

 - Follow Through on Commands: Many dog owners will issue a command to their dog, then abandon the effort when the dog doesn’t comply.
-That doesn’t reinforce positive behavior, it only reinforces that you should be ignored.
+That doesn’t reinforce positive behavior, and it only reinforces that you should be ignored.
 Giving a simple command and following it through helps put gravity to each command.
-If you require the dog to “come here” then you need to stand there for as long as it takes.
+If you require the dog to “come here,” then you need to stand there for as long as it takes.
 When they finally listen, you can give them praise and adoration.
 Be careful not to overuse commands, as you will be required to follow through on each one.
 That can mean a lot of time and patience when new commands are being trained.

 - Don’t Reward Bad Behaviors: Chewing on items may be cute as a puppy, but don’t reward your dog for doing so.
-Bad behaviors need to be rooted out when the dog is young so they do not escalate when the dog reaches maturity.
+Bad behaviors need to be rooted out when the dog is young, so they do not escalate when the dog reaches maturity.
 In addition, having a dog jump up may be cute, but can be a huge pain when the dog weighs a lot more.
 The best route is to set ground rules for the life of the dog, not just for puppy stages.

 - Don’t Blame the Dog: Dog’s love to please humans, but they simply do not have our level of intellect.
 It’s up to each and every dog owner to show their canine how to operate in a human world.
 That means that if a dog has a bad quirk, it’s up to the owner to find a way to help them through that quirk or to re-direct that quirk to a positive experience.
-For example, if a dog loves to chew, getting them the proper toys to chew may go a long ways.
+For example, if a dog loves to chew, getting them the proper toys to chew may go a long way.

 - Stop Interacting When They Misbehave: If a dog is pulling on a leash, the best way to stop them from doing that is to stop moving.
 That means they will have to wait patiently to move again.
 Simply put, if there is tension on the leash, stop moving.
 In addition, if they are jumping up on people, have the person turn their body away from the dog.
 The best way to train good behavior is sometimes to not reward bad behavior.

 - Adapt (Because They Will!): German Shepherds are smart dogs and will adapt over time.
 They may learn that barking when about to be fed speeds things up.
 If they start doing bad things, again, the best thing to do is to not reward their bad behavior.
-Instead, wait until the barking stops and then you can set down the food.
+Instead, wait until the barking stops, and then you can set down the food.
 Figuring out your dog’s odd quirks can help you in figuring out how to better train your dog.

 Developmental Stages of the Breed